michaelchadwick/ybixo-book/src/comparison.md

 }
 ```

-Oxiby has no such control.
+Ybixo has no such control.
 All data is allocated on the heap.
-This makes Oxiby easier to use because you don't need to think about the distinction and all types can be dynamically sized.
+This makes Ybixo easier to use because you don't need to think about the distinction and all types can be dynamically sized.
 However, this comes with a performance trade-off, since the bookkeeping required to manage heap memory has a cost.

 ### References and mutability